marsteg/adventure-game/README.md

 		- load from yaml
 			- select savefile
 - Player Character?
-	- doubleclick on items for fast collecting
+	- doubleclick on items for faster collecting
+	- Let the Player Character Walk
+		- requires a walkable area as clickable area per room
+		- requires player walking animation
+	- make the character walk to items, doors, actions and NPCs before executing them

 ## inventory
 - items should get ordered / aligned in the inventory
 	- slot system size (currently 20) - what if i have more items? scrolling?

 ## Sound
-- actions should play sounds on Unlock
+- actions should play sounds on Unlock (should be optional)

-## actions
-- actions work now, but i need more functions
-	- play a sound

 Music files from: https://www.musicfox.com/info/kostenlose-gemafreie-musik/